 - Browse and select the Cadence library file “cds.lib” and click on Next.

 - Choose the geometry to import.
-In the Virtuoso section keep the library name as “gopdk” and select “wgSineConnector” for the cell name and “layout” for the view name.
+In the Virtuoso section keep the library name as “lumfoundry” and select “pd_pcell_c” for the cell name and “layout” for the view name.
 A layout view is needed for the geometry to be created.

 - Select the layer sources.
-For this browse and select the layer map file “gopdk.layermap”, and the process file “lumerical_foundry_process_file.lbr”.
+For this browse and select the layer map file “lumfoundry.layermap”, and the process file “lumerical_foundry_process_file.lbr”.
 Then select Next.

 Below you can see how the wizard will look like after each step (1-3):

-Once the wizard is finished, the layout information is combined with the process file and layer map information to create and add the 3D geometry to the simulation as a layer builder object inside an analysis group.
+Once the wizard is finished, the layout information is combined with the process file and layer map information to create and add the 3D geometry to the simulation as a layer builder object inside the analysis/model group.
 Note that if you enabled the “Initialize FDTD region and ports (BETA)” option in step 6, there is also an FDTD region with ports under the analysis group.

 The communication with the Virtuoso P-Cell to update the objects under the analysis group is handled in the setup script of the group (Setup > Script tab) using the commands described in the section Importing Component Layout Through Script.

-For example, we may decide to make a rotation to the created objects.
+For example, we may decide to change the width of the created objects.
 Once applied the changes will take effect immediately.

 Note: The “Initialize FDTD region and ports (BETA)” uses the photonic pins in the Virtuoso P-Cell to identify the location and orientation of the FDTD ports.
 This is still a BETA feature with limited support and so it is important to verify the setup before running your simulation.